pekwm/pekwm/doc/actions.md

 If boolean is true, also goes thru iconified windows.
 Defaults to false.

+**FocusWithSelector string (string...)**

+Focus window based on the provided selectors, if a selector does not find a window the next will be used until a window is found or all selectors have been tried.

+String is:

+* _pointer_, window under pointer.
+* _workspacelastfocused_, workspace last focused window (updated on switch).
+* _top_, top window.
+* _root_, root window.

 **FocusDirectional (string bool)**

 Focuses the first window on the direction specified, and optionally